 To further support agile project management, the project management system also supports agile sprints.
 For those unfamiliar with sprints, they are short iterations of actions which form part of a larger process.
 You could view them as building blocks for processes in agile project management.

-The convenience which working in digital ecosystems brings is indisputable.
-However, along with conveniences come a fair share of problems.
+The convenience that working in digital ecosystems brings is indisputable.
+However, along with conveniences comes a fair share of problems.
 For instance, bugs in the system.

 Before it became the tasks management tool that it is today, Jira was designed as a system to track software bugs in digital projects.
 Even though the tool has evolved over a time of period, this functionality of tracking and recording bugs still forms a core part of the software.
 The tasks management tool makes it very easy to view the bugs that it has recorded- listing all of them in a single space in the backlog.